Thai Chili Substitutes – 8 Perfect Alternatives

 Unripe KS Khang Starr White Thai pepper plant

 I hope this article helped you find a substitute for Thai chilies.
-While nothing can quite match the flavor and spice of an authentic Thai pepper, our recommendations should work for an on the fly alternative.
+While nothing can quite match the flavor and spice of an authentic Thai pepper, these recommendations should work for an on the fly alternative.
 Bon appetit!

 Calvin Thumbnail